Are you constantly striving for a perfect 100/100 score on Google PageSpeed Insights?

-What Is Google PageSpeed Insights?
+What is Google PageSpeed Insights?

 Google PageSpeed Insights is a tool (from Google) that quantifies a website’s performance by measuring different metrics.
 It then uses these metrics to calculate a score ranging from 0 to 100, with 100 being the highest possible, although any score above 90 is considered good.
 These scores are calculated using another tool from Google – Lighthouse.

 The tests are conducted separately on mobile and desktop devices.
-A website can get a high score on desktop devices, but a lower score on mobile devices.
+A website can get a high score on desktop devices but a lower score on mobile devices.

 The final score combines both real-world usage as well as lab tests to generate a holistic report.
-Lab diagnostics test the given URL for accessibility issues and performance bottlenecks, and perform SEO checks in a simulated environment.
+Lab diagnostics test the given URL for accessibility issues and performance bottlenecks and perform SEO checks in a simulated environment.
 Real-world tests measure metrics such as first contentful paint, cumulative layout shift, etc., and benchmark them against the Chrome User Experience Report (CrUX).

-The metrics are reported for 75 percentile of users in the CrUX database, so it realistically represents the user experience of the majority of users and highlights the pain points of those most frustrated.
+The metrics are reported for 75 percent of users in the CrUX database, so it realistically represents the user experience of the majority of users and highlights the pain points of those most frustrated.
 It is important to note that the real-world tests indicate the performance over the past 28 days, and a new update might not reflect immediately in the scores.